Want to make sure your child is fully vaccinated for the holidays? Here is what to know.

 Boogaard noted the distribution of vaccine doses for the newly eligible age group is still rolling out, which means more opportunities and vaccination appointments are opening up every day.

-“I would just say be patient, things are going to be rolling out over the next week especially, so there will be more opportunities,” Boogaard said on Thursday.
+“I would just say be patient, things are going to be rolling out over the next week especially, so there will be more opportunities,” Boogaard said Thursday.

 She described the relief for families who have navigated the ongoing pandemic with children — with the new sign-off coming nearly a year after parents and grandparents were eligible to get their shots.